Quantify the Cost of Unreliable Workflows

 Operations

-• fewer tickets bouncing between teams
+• tickets bouncing between teams without ownership

-• fewer SLA breaches
+• SLA breaches caused by unclear routing

 Related: